Gauteng Premier Lesufi Comments on Undocumented Foreign Nationals Burdening the Healthcare System

 What is Operation Dudula doing?

-Operation Dudula and March and March have been removing foreign nationals from public healthcare facilities since late June.
+Operation Dudula and March have been removing foreign nationals from public healthcare facilities since late June.
 The organisations, which are against undocumented foreign nationals, have accused illegal immigrants of burdening the public healthcare system.

 Civic groups removing foreign nationals